 Instead of accepting employment with a gym, many fitness pros prefer to rent space and solicit their services to clients.

 Renting space from a gym is not too difficult, but doing so should be carefully thought out.
 Otherwise, the plan could come with a few unavoidable troubles.
 The right approach to renting space just makes the venture a more productive breadwinner.

 Wherever you train, you’ll need a business management software platform to keep all of your clients in one place.
 Request a demo today for our All-In-One Fitness Business Management Software.

-The Basic Approaches to Renting
+The Basic Approaches to Renting a Fitness Facility

 A little bit of networking or even cold calling may reveal what particular gyms rent out space.
 Many advertise rental space availability on the internet.
 Most independently-owned gyms are open to renting out to personal trainers.
 The revenue streams are hard to turn down and don’t exactly require a lot of work.

 Gym space rentals could involve monthly, weekly, or even hourly deals.
 A trainer with a decent client base won’t mind paying $300 or more for a full month’s access to the gym.
 Someone with a limited number of clients may find $35 for two hours acceptable if he/she charges $30 per half-hour and has four clients.